Order-preserving Freiman isomorphisms: Introduction

 The main tool we introduce in this paper allows one to find an order-preserving Freiman isomorphism from a set of $n$ integers to the interval $[-cn, cn] \cap \mathbb{Z}$ where $c$ is not too large provided that the original set is additively structured.
-We call this tool a `Condensing Lemma' since, in a sense, it allows one to view sets with small doubling as dense subsets of an interval. \begin{theorem} [Condensing Lemma] For any $K > 0$, there exists a $c_1, c_2$ such that if $A \subseteq \mathbb{Z}$ is such that $|A+A| \le K|A|$ then the following holds: there exists $A' \subseteq A$ with $|A'| \ge c_1 |A|$, and there exists an order-preserving Freiman 2-isomorphism $\phi:A' \rightarrow [-c_2 |A'|, c_2|A'|] \cap \mathbb{Z}$. \end{theorem} Since the constants $c_1$ and $c_2$ depend exponentially on $K$, we do not bother specifying their exact value.
-In order to prove the Condensing Lemma, we need a version of the so-called Bogolyubov-Ruzsa lemma which guarantees us a large generalized arithmetic progression $P$ in $2A - 2A$ when $A$ has a small doubling.
-For more on this important result, we refer the reader to the recent work by Sanders \cite{sand} who gives the best-known bounds for the constants $c_1, c_2,$ and $c_3$ stated below. \begin{theorem}[Bogolyubov-Ruzsa Lemma] Suppose $A \subseteq \mathbb{Z}$ satisfies $|A+A| \le K|A|$.
-Then, there exists absolute constants $c_1, c_2, c_3$ dependent only on $K$ such that $2A-2A$ contains a proper, symmetric, generalized arithmetic progression $G$ of dimension at most $c_1$ and size at least $c_2|A|$.
-Moreover, for each $x \in G$, there are at least $c_3 |A|^3$ quadruples $(a,b,c,d) \in A^4$ with $x = a+b-c-d$. \end{theorem} Along with the Pl\"unnecke-Ruzsa estimates, one can also deduce that $|G| \le K^4 |A|$. \begin{theorem}[Pl\"unnecke-Ruzsa Inequality \cite{taovu}] If $|A+A| \le K|A|$, then for any positive integers $\ell, m$, we have that $|\ell A - m A| \le K^{\ell + m} |A|$. \end{theorem} The proof of the Condensing Lemma consists of first applying Sanders' theorem so that we may approximate $A$ by a generalized arithmetic progression $G=\{ \sum_{i=1}^k x_i d_i: |x_i| \le L_i\}$.
-Then, after passing to certain subsets, we use some techniques from convex geometry to show that there is a generalized arithmetic progression $G'=\{ \sum_{i=1}^k x_i d_i': |x_i| \le L_i/4 \}$ that shares the additive properties of $G$, but is contained in an interval of length $O(|G|)$.
+We call this tool a `Condensing Lemma' since, in a sense, it allows one to view sets with small doubling as dense subsets of an interval.
+Although similar theorems have been proved before (see theorem 1.4 \cite{greruz06}), we reiterate that previous studies did not take order-preservation into consideration. \begin{theorem}[Condensing Lemma] For any $K > 0$, there exists a $c_1, c_2$ such that if $A \subseteq \mathbb{Z}$ is such that $|A+A| \le K|A|$ then the following holds: there exists $A' \subseteq A$ with $|A'| \ge c_1 |A|$, and there exists an order-preserving Freiman 2-isomorphism $\phi:A' \rightarrow [-c_2 |A'|, c_2|A'|] \cap \mathbb{Z}$. \end{theorem} Since the constants $c_1$ and $c_2$ depend exponentially on $K$, we do not bother specifying their exact value.
+In order to prove the Condensing Lemma, we need Freiman's Theorem \cite{fre66} which guarantees us a large, but low-dimensional generalized arithmetic progression $P$ containing $A$ when $A$ has a small doubling.
+There have been many important improvements to Freiman's original version, and we refer the reader to the recent work by Sanders \cite{san13} who gives the best-known bounds for the constants $c_1$ and $c_2$ stated below. \begin{theorem}[Freiman's Theorem] Suppose $A \subseteq \mathbb{Z}$ satisfies $|A+A| \le K|A|$.
+Then, there exists absolute constants $c_1, c_2$ dependent only on $K$ such that $A$ is contained in a proper, symmetric, generalized arithmetic progression $G$ of dimension at most $c_1$ and size at most $c_2|A|$. \end{theorem} The proof of the Condensing Lemma consists of first applying Freiman's theorem so that we may approximate $A$ by a generalized arithmetic progression $G=\{ \sum_{i=1}^k x_i d_i: |x_i| \le L_i\}$.
+Then, using elementary techniques from convex geometry, we show that there is a generalized arithmetic progression $G'=\{ \sum_{i=1}^k x_i d_i': |x_i| \le L_i/4 \}$ that shares the additive properties of $G$, but is contained in an interval of length $O(|G|)$.

 After we prove the Condensing Lemma, we provide some applications.
 Let $A = \{a_1 < a_2 < \ldots < a_n\}$ be a finite subset of the integers, and denote the \textit{indexed energy} of $A$ as

 The reader may be more familiar with the additive energy of a set which can be used to control the size of the sumset: